 Everyone loves a good tip, right?
 Here are 55 quick tips for search engine optimization even your mother could use to get cooking.
 Well, not my mother, but you get my point.
 Most folks with some web design and beginner SEO knowledge should be able to take these to the bank without any problem.

 1. If you absolutely MUST use Java script drop down menus, image maps or image links, be sure to put text links somewhere on the page for the spiders to follow.

 3. If content is king, then links are queen.
-Build a network of quality backlinks using your keyword phrase as the link.
-Remember, if there is no good, logical reason for that site to link to you, you don’t want the link.
+Build a network of quality backlinks.
+Remember, if there is no good, logical reason for a site to link to you, you don’t want the link.

 4. Don’t be obsessed with PageRank.
 It is just one isty bitsy part of the ranking algorithm.
 A site with lower PR can actually outrank one with a higher PR.

 5. Be sure you have a unique, keyword focused Title tag on every page of your site.
 And, if you MUST have the name of your company in it, put it at the end.
-Unless you are a major brand name that is a household name, your business name will probably get few searches.
+Unless you are a household name, your business name will probably get few searches.

 6. Fresh content can help improve your rankings.
 Add new, useful content to your pages on a regular basis.
 Content freshness adds relevancy to your site in the eyes of the search engines.

 7. Be sure links to your site and within your site use your keyword phrase.
 In other words, if your target is “blue widgets” then link to “blue widgets” instead of a “Click here” link.

 8. Focus on search phrases, not single keywords, and put your location in your text (“our Palm Springs store” not “our store”) to help you get found in local searches.